 Types of arbitration

 National and international institutions have broadly similar approaches to arbitration.
-However, in some areas big differences exist in relation to issues such as confidentiality and costs.
-So when drafting an arbitration clause that specifies an institution, it’s crucial to ensure the correct choice of arbitrator is made.
+However, in some areas, big differences exist in relation to issues such as confidentiality and costs.
+This means that when you’re drafting an institution-specific arbitration clause, it’s crucial to ensure that the correct choice of arbitrator is made.
 An experienced dispute resolution solicitor will be able to recommend an appropriate arbitral institution for your business dispute.

-Here the parties in dispute decide on the procedural rules themselves.
-An arbitral institution won’t be involved, nor will the parties receive any institutional support.
-In practice, rather than design an entire procedure from scratch, parties will often use an existing framework such as those developed by the United Nations Commission on International Trade Law (UNCITRAL) to run an ad hoc arbitration.
+If you choose to engage in ad hoc arbitration, you and the other side will decide upon the procedural rules yourselves.
+This means that an arbitral institution won’t be involved, and you won’t receive any institutional support.
+Rather than design an entire procedure from scratch, parties will often use an existing framework – such as those developed by the United Nations Commission on International Trade Law (‘UNCITRAL’) – to run an ad hoc arbitration.

-The chief advantage of ad hoc arbitration is its bespoke nature: parties can tailor the rules to suit the specific dispute in question.
-However, the lack of institutional support and restricted access to experts available through ad hoc arbitration mean it is often a less attractive option for businesses in need of arbitration.
+The chief advantage of ad hoc arbitration is its bespoke nature: you can tailor the rules to suit the specific dispute in question.
+However, the lack of institutional support and restricted access to experts available through this type of arbitration means it’s often a less attractive option for businesses in need of arbitration.

-It’s worth noting that even ad hoc arbitration must comply with relevant laws of the country in which arbitration takes place.
-For example, under the AA that applies in England and Wales, the rules of natural justice must be observed and parties must have a right to challenge the award.
+It’s worth highlighting here that even ad hoc arbitration must comply with relevant laws of the country in which the arbitration takes place.
+For example, under the Arbitration Act (as applicable to England and Wales), the rules of natural justice must be observed, and parties must have a right to challenge the award.

-The main steps in arbitration are as follows:
+The main steps in the arbitration process are as follows:

-- If an institutional arbitration is being carried out, the body will specify what the notice should contain.
-Typically it will include a description of the claim and, if appropriate, nominate an arbitrator.
+- If an institutional arbitration is being carried out, the body in question will specify what the notice should contain.
+Typically, it will include a description of the claim and, if appropriate, they will nominate an arbitrator.

 - The responding party will be required to reply within a specified time and nominate its preferred arbitrator.

 - The arbitration panel or tribunal must then be constituted in accordance with the rules of the appropriate institution.
-Usually a single arbitrator or a panel of three will oversee the arbitration.
+Usually, a single arbitrator or a panel of three will oversee the process.

 - A hearing or hearings will take place where lawyers will appear before the tribunal to present arguments and challenge the other side’s position.